godwokenrises/light-godwoken/docs/how-to-withdraw-from-godwoken.md

 - basic knowledge of [godwoken](https://www.nervos.org/godwoken) layer 2 network
 - basic knowledge of [ckb](https://docs.nervos.org/docs/basics/introduction) and ckb [transaction](https://docs.nervos.org/docs/reference/transaction)

-There are two steps withdrawing assets from a layer 2 address to layer 1 address.
+There are two steps withdrawing assets from a layer 2 address to a layer 1 address.

 ![withdrawal](../image/sequence-godwoken-withdrawal.png)

 ### Step 1.
 Submit Withdrawal Request to Godwoken

-The first step is to call [gw_submit_withdrawal_request](https://github.com/nervosnetwork/godwoken/blob/develop/docs/RPC.md#method-gw_submit_withdrawal_request) RPC method to burn assets on layer 2 chain and in the meantime Godwoken creates the assets on layer 1 which can later be unlocked by receiver address.
+The first step is to call [gw_submit_withdrawal_request](https://github.com/nervosnetwork/godwoken/blob/develop/docs/RPC.md#method-gw_submit_withdrawal_request) RPC method to burn assets on layer 2 chain and in the meantime, Godwoken creates the assets on layer 1 which can later be unlocked by the receiver address.
 Note that when making such a request you need to provide some info as parameters,

 ```json5